Rape and Sexual Assaults on Cruise Ships Are More Common Than Many People Realize

 Unfortunately, very few liners enlist trained police officers to travel onboard and conduct proper investigations of sexual assault allegations.
 Sure, some well-intentioned crewmembers and trained security officers might be able to help with the investigation, but typically an adequate investigation is not done at all.
 Two common reasons why rape investigations are usually poor on board are:

-• Limited law enforcement on board.
+- Limited law enforcement on board.
 The cruise ship’s security staff members usually are the only law enforcement aboard a ship until it reaches its next port of call (often in a foreign country).
 This is problematic because a delay in conducting a proper investigation can cause evidence to be lost or destroyed and essentially hinders the possibility of a fair investigation.

-• Investigation delays.
+- Investigation delays.
 Delays in investigations can prevent many allegations of sexual assaults from ever reaching a courtroom.
 But if a sufficient amount of evidence is compiled to file a suit, then depending on the facts, the case will be heard either in a federal court or in the jurisdiction noted in the fine print of the passenger ticket.

 Criminal vs. Civil Aspects of Cruise Ship Assault and Rape Cases

-A criminal court can have jurisdiction over cases that involve rape and sexual assaults that occur on cruise ships, but jurisdiction might require the simultaneous involvement of several countries and/or states.
+A Miami criminal court will likely have jurisdiction over cases that involve rape and sexual assaults that occur on cruise ships, but jurisdiction might require the simultaneous involvement of several countries and/or states.
 Also, based on where the ship was at the time of the incident, or the citizenship or residency of the perpetrator or the victim, the U.S. might be entitled to exercise some level of jurisdiction.